Velatryx/CTF-Writeups/AcademyLabs/TryHackMe/Hard/DX2: Hell's Kitchen/README.md

 ![image](https://github.com/Velatryx/CTF-Writeups/blob/main/AcademyLabs/TryHackMe/Hard/DX2%3A%20Hell's%20Kitchen/Images/Screenshot%20From%202026-08-05%2013-59-09.png)

-> Giving SUID and x bits
+> Giving SUID and x bits: The +xs bit is set as root on the NFS server (attacker) but the victim mounts it and because no_root_squash is set, the root ownership is preserved, so bash -p executes with euid=0

 ```bash
 root@ip-10-130-99-48:/tmp/share# chmod +xs bash